Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/font/font.md

 ---
 Title: '.font()'
-Description: 'Applies a specified font to text in a View.'
+Description: 'Applies a specified font to text in a view.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'